hyperoslo/Aftermath/README.md

 ### Command handling

-Command is an intention that needs to be translated into action by handler.
+Command is an intention that needs to be translated into an action by a handler.
-Command handler is responsible for publishing events to notify about results of the operation it performs.
-Command handler type has to conform to `Aftermath.CommandHandler` protocol that needs to know about the command type it will work with:
+The command handler is responsible for publishing events to notify about results of the operation it performs.
+The command handlers type has to conform to `Aftermath.CommandHandler` protocol, that needs to know about the command type it will work with:

 ```swift